 I'm sure many of you agree that the biggest issue with Fastvue Reporter has been the time it takes to generate reports.
 Depending on the amount of data you're reporting on, a report could take a few seconds, a few minutes, or a few hours, or even a few days in extreme cases.

 This has been our focus for over a year.
-We’ve completely rearchitected the storage and data analysis engine leveraging a technology called Elasticsearch, and we’re happy to announce that our reports are now much faster than before!
+We've completely rearchitected the storage and data analysis engine leveraging a technology called Elasticsearch, and we're happy to announce that our reports are now much faster than before, helping to reduce IT workload and get a handle on your network usage.

 Exactly how much faster can vary depending on the report type and the size / structure of your data, but to give you an idea, here is a side-by-side comparison running exactly the same report on exactly the same data set, on exactly the same hardware, using both the old and new versions of Fastvue Reporter.